artichoke/artichoke/CONTRIBUTING.md

 ```

 To lint Ruby sources, Artichoke uses
 [RuboCop](https://github.com/rubocop-hq/rubocop).
-You can install RuboCop and other ruby dependencies by running:
+You can install RuboCop and
+other Ruby dependencies by running:

 ```sh
 bundle install